DanteNiewenhuis/STS_app/README.md

 The keyword page is a listview with all the keywords.
 When an item is clicked the item will extend with the explenation beneath it.

 ### main features
-*all info off the game easely avalible.
+*all info off the game easely available.
 *the possibilty of taking notes and giving scores to cards/relics

 ### MVP